Jim Hall (civil engineer)

-James Hall, (born May 6, 1968) is Professor of Climate and Environmental Risks in the Environmental Change Institute at the University of Oxford where he leads the Oxford Programme for Sustainable Infrastructure Systems.
+James Hall, is a British civil and environmental engineer.
+Professor of Climate and Environmental Risks in the Environmental Change Institute at the University of Oxford where he leads the Oxford Programme for Sustainable Infrastructure Systems.
 He is Senior Research Fellow at the Department of Engineering Science and Fellow of Linacre College.
 Hall is a member of the UK Prime Minister's Council for Science and Technology, a member of the Council of Expert Advisors the National Infrastructure and Service Transformation Authority and is President of the Institution of Civil Engineers for the year November 2024 to October 2025.

-He was appointed as a Fellow of the Royal Academy of Engineering in 2010 and a Fellow of the Royal Society in 2025.
+He was appointed a Fellow of the Royal Academy of Engineering in 2010 and a Fellow of the Royal Society in 2025.
 He was a member of the Adaptation Sub-Committee of the UK Climate Change Committee from 2009 to 2019, and was chair of the Science and Advisory Committee of the International Institute for Applied Systems Analysis from 2020 to 2022.